silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 and `isApplicable` method which tells the `Handler` whether or not this authentication method is applicable in the current request context (provided as an argument).

-Here's an example for implementing HTTP basic authentication (note that basic auth is enabled by default anyway):
+Here's an example for implementing HTTP basic authentication:

+[notice]
+Note that basic auth is enabled by default.
+[/notice]

 ```yaml
 SilverStripe\GraphQL\Auth\Handler: